arieh/ThumbsSlides/README.md

 The 'IMG' tag must have a width and a height applied.

-The JSON object should be structured like this:
+The JSON object should be an Array and structured like this:

 	#JS
 	{